theringsofsaturn/3D-tetris-threejs/GAME-PLAN-pseudo-code.md

 - Re-render everything after the shape rotates.

+# Possible issues
 - Some problems may arise with this.
 For example if the user presses R again after the shape has collided or landed.
 Or if the shape is out of the game field when rotated etc.

 - Find a solution to check for overlaps with landed blocks.
 - So, if there's a collision, or if the shape is out of the game field bounds, block the rotation of the shape!

+- Another thing, might be performance issue with collision detection.
+Shapes will be some kind of aligned axis in a specified point.Keep one axis static (like z) another axis moving (like y), and x free on input?
+If we move a shape and the space it needs to move is occupied, then we have a collision.
+- Should find the simplest solution for it.
+Best would be O(1) complexity.
+Or at least O(n).

+- Rotation can be complex.
+Would be good to keep somehow the basic block's shape in a rotated form, so we can apply only position and quickly check for collision.

 # Main checks implementation
 # 1